jordanaustin/l33t/README.md

 #### Advanced rules

-You can set a personal hash-table like:
+You can set a personal hash-table with more combinations like:

 *symbols*